akbartus/Simple-AR/README.md

 <img src="img/screenshot.gif" title="screen capture" alt="screen capture" width="250" style="text-align: center">

 ### **Description / Rationale**
-Simple AR is a web-based image tracking library (component) based on WebAssembly and made for A-Frame framework.
+Simple AR is a web-based image tracking library (platform) based on WebAssembly and made for A-Frame framework.
 Unlike other web-based AR libraries it:
 * allows loading image targets without training;
 * recognizes partially visible targets;
 * can recognize target at a greater distance.

 ### **Instructions**
 In order to use it, attach "simple-ar" to a-entity.
-The library (component) has the following attributes (new attributes will be added in the process of development):
+The library (platform) has the following attributes (new attributes will be added in the process of development):
 * <b>src: { type: "string" }</b> - The URL or source of image target.
 Can be .jpg or .png file.
 * <b>minCutOffValue: { type: "float", default: 0.01 }</b> - One Euro Filter related parameter for smoothing the tracking.
 * <b>betaValue: { type: "float", default: 0.1 }</b> - One Euro Filter related parameter for smoothing the tracking.
 * <b>dCutOffValue: { type: "float", default: 0.001 }</b>- One Euro Filter related parameter for smoothing the tracking.

-The code below shows the sample implementation of the component:
+The code below shows the sample implementation:
 ```html
 <!DOCTYPE html>
 <html>